ARMWorks/nanoboot/README.md

 Installation is simple, just use the fuse script:

-  `sudo ./fuse.sh /dev/sdX`
+  `./fuse.sh /dev/sdX`

-where sdX is the device your sd card is on.
-It should detect if your card is SD or SDHC automatically.
-If it does not, please create an issue so we can fix it.
+where /dev/sdX is the device your sd card is on.
+It will automatically detect if your card is SD or SDHC automatically.
+If you have a 4GB non-SDHC card, you'll need to pass a 2nd argument, `sd` to the script.

 ## nanoboot.txt